 Career Advising involves brief immediate assistance provided by paraprofessionals with an emphasis on information giving and receiving.

-The Career Center has Same Day Career Advising hours which do not require an appointment*.
+The Career Center has Drop In Career Advising hours which do not require an appointment*.
 Career advising is a consultation with a career advisor on any related career concern(s):

-Career advisors are available for same-day career advising.
+Career advisors are available for drop in career advising.

 Is your student’s major undeclared?
 Or do they have a major in mind and need to explore how it translates into a career?
 They are not alone in feeling undecided about this important decision; more than half of all college students aren't sure either!
 Our career advisors and career counselors are available to assist students in Choosing a Major.
 Students can also take an online assessment called Major Knowledge that will assist them in choosing a major.
 It is important to begin this decision-making process early.
 The Career Center recommends students start the process during the first year at FAU.

 The Carnival of Majors Fair is an annual event that provides students an opportunity to explore the many academic areas of study offered at FAU, along with the chance to meet faculty and advisors representing these program areas.
 This is a great opportunity for students whether they are undecided, contemplating, or they simply want more information about their major.
 For the time and date of this event, please view the Calendar of Events.